awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/_faq.md

 To fix please follow the steps below:

 1. Ensure your costoptimization bucket does have the new **payer_id=your_payer_id** folder in your data.
-2. Delete your new tables with names that have long hashs attached to them and start with payer or year
+2. Delete your new tables with names that have long hashes attached to them and start with payer or year
 3. Run the following python script [Link to Code](/Cost/300_Optimization_Data_Collection/Code/source/s3_files_migration.py)

    ```python3 s3_files_migration.py <ODC_your_bucket_name> ```